Post Banner Image

 Credit: Alexey_Fedoren/ iStock via Getty Images Plus

 First, let’s start with the larger region known as the British Isles.
 “The British Isles” is a broad term for the thousands of islands that are located off the coast of mainland Europe, just north of France.
 This geographical entity includes the United Kingdom and Ireland, plus thousands of smaller islands such as the Isle of Skye, the Shetland Islands, and the Hebrides that belong to them.
-In total, the British Isles encompass a total area of roughly 121,684 square miles.
-It’s also worth noting that, due to the contentious political history between the British and the Irish, many Irish people refer to this area as the Atlantic Archipelago instead.
+In total, the British Isles (sometimes referred to as the Atlantic Archipelago) encompass a total area of roughly 121,684 square miles.

 Great Britain